Elite50/e50-table/README.md

 #### `e50-data="array"`

+If provided, passes in an `array` of static data to populate the table.
+Each value in the array becomes a separate scope variable `t` for an individual `e50-table-row`.

-If provided, creates a two-way binding between a parent scope variable `array` and the table's data set.
-Expects `array` to be an array (unless `e50-data-prop` is set).
-Each value in this array will correspond to an item in the scope of a single table row, as the scope variable `t` (unless `e50-data-key` is set).
-See example above under **Using the directive**.
+This creates a two-way binding between the table data and the parent scope variable passed in.
+The value is expected to be an array unless `e50-data-prop` is set.
+The row value `t` can can be given a different alias using `e50-data-key`.

 #### `e50-data-prop="string"`